subquery/documentation/docs/academy/herocourse/module3.md

             method: Voted
 ```

-#### Step 4: Update the mappings file
+#### Step 4: Update the Mappings File

+This mapping file will contain three functions: `handleCouncilProposedEvent`, `handleCouncilVotedEvent`, and `ensureCouncillor`.

+Let’s have a look at the first function `handleCouncilProposedEvent`.

 ##### handleCouncilProposedEvent

-This mappings file will contain three functions.
-Let’s call the first function “handleCouncilProposedEvent”.

-We can access the values of the event with the following code:
+You can access the values of the event with the following code:

 ```
   const {